dmitryburov/dmitryburov/README.md

 - 💪 I am currently learning, Go and Algorithms

-- 💡 Fact No 1: I like it snowboarding 🏂
+- 💡 Fact No 1: I like snowboarding 🏂

 - 💡 Fact No 2: I hate inaction!

+- 💡 Fact No 3: I love photography

 <br >